 As human activity has increased, the rate of introduction has increased.
-More than 1/3 of these exotic species have been introduced in the past 30 years, a major increase coinciding with the opening of the St. Lawrence Seaway.
+More than one-third of these aquatic invasive species were introduced in the past 30 years, a major increase coinciding with the opening of the St. Lawrence Seaway.
 Many aquatic invasive species pose an economic or ecological threat to Lake Michigan and other waters of Indiana and neighboring states.